SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 It's probably true that judgements of market condition and strategies at critical moments are what matter the most for the control of drawdown risk.
 In a lot of times, reasonable judgement about efficacy of strategy can protect investors reasonably well from unberable drawdown even with basic rule of thumbs in holding control.
 While the explict incorporation of drawdown control into portfolio construction bears additional merits, especially from the perspective of a systematic portfolio construction process.
 It helps to translate any judgement we have to a consistent portfolio languange, it facilitate ex-post attribution that are important to summarize hence improve, and it provides ways to fill in the gap in case strong judgement is not available.

 In this blog, let's look into the discipline of risky asset holding that Grossman & Zhou (1993) initially proposed for the aim.
 A constant proportion of the largest acceptable loss can be invested on risky assets to achieve largest expected utility growth while fulffilling drawdown threshold.
 The discipline generally does not place additional burden of estimation.
 Traditional inputs to the Markowitz optimization like expected return and risk along with risk aversion are required for the calculation.
-Such an optimal holding in risky asset can be used as a reference to determine the leverage/holding of risky asset mix, either regularly or in case of large deviation happens.
+Such an optimal holding in risky asset can be used as a reference to determine the leverage/holding of risky asset mix, either regularly or in case of large deviation.

 ### Optimal Holding for Drawdown Control <a name="optimal"></a>